AdobeDocs/commerce-pwa-studio/src/pages/index.md

 # PWA Studio

-PWA Studio offers the tools you need to develop a Progressive Web Application storefront for Magento.
+PWA Studio offers the tools you need to develop a Progressive Web Application storefront for Adobe Commerce or Magento Open Source.

 <Resources slots="heading, links"/>